-^{}Satisfaction with HIV care received was defined using a modified Likert scale, where respondents could rate satisfaction as being very satisfied, somewhat satisfied, somewhat dissatisfied, and very dissatisfied.
+Satisfaction with HIV care received was defined using a modified Likert scale, where respondents could rate satisfaction as being very satisfied, somewhat satisfied, somewhat dissatisfied, and very dissatisfied.
 "Very satisfied" and "somewhat satisfied" responses were considered to be satisfied.
 All numbers are unweighted and all percentages are weighted percents; CIs incorporate weighted percents.
 Excluded are values for which the percentage estimates have a coefficient of variation >0.30, "don't know" responses, and skipped (missing) responses.
-Values with a denominator sample size <30, values with an absolute confidence interval width >30% and a relative confidence interval width >130% should be interpreted with caution.
+Values with a denominator sample size <30, values with an absolute confidence interval width >30% and values with an absolute confidence interval width of between 5% and 30% and a relative confidence interval width >130% should be interpreted with caution.